-\\ Majority owned by the Estonian State.
+^{} Majority owned by the Estonian State.
 The Issuer exercises control over Levira's finance and operations

-("CDC") and CDC Entreprises Equity Capital ("CDC EEC"), with France Télécom retaining a minority ownership of 36 per cent. of the share capital.
+In 1991, TDF became a wholly owned subsidiary of France Télécom (now known as Orange), itself a wholly owned subsidiary of the French State.
+In 2002, the Group was acquired in a leveraged buyout by a group of investors including funds advised by Charterhouse, Caisse des Dépôts et Consignations ("CDC") and CDC Entreprises Equity Capital ("CDC EEC"), with France Télécom retaining a minority ownership of 36 per cent. of the share capital.
 The French State ceased to own a majority stake in the Group in 2004 as a result of France Télécom's privatisation.
 In 2005, France Télécom sold its remaining share capital interest to the original private equity shareholders Charterhouse, CDC and CDC EEC.

 In 2007, Charterhouse, CDC and CDC EEC sold the majority of their share capital to a consortium of investors comprised of TPG and Ardian (previously known as AXA Private Equity), with Charterhouse and CDC reinvesting into the equity of the newly formed group.
-In 2009, CDC contributed the shares it owned in the Group to BPIFrance - Banque Publique d'Investissement (previously known as Fonds Souverain d'Investissement), the French sovereign wealth fund.
-Following this second leveraged buyout and as at 30 June 2012, TPG, Ardian, Charterhouse and BPIFrance - Banque Publique d'Investissement respectively held 41.6 per cent., 17.7 per cent., 13.9 per cent. and 24.0 per cent. of TDF Holding's share capital, while the remaining 2.8 per cent. was held by certain other investors.
+In 2009, CDC contributed the shares it owned in the Group to Bpifrance - Banque Publique d'Investissement (previously known as Fonds Souverain d'Investissement), the French sovereign wealth fund.
+Following this second leveraged buyout and as at 30 June 2012, TPG, Ardian, Charterhouse and Bpifrance - Banque Publique d'Investissement respectively held 41.6 per cent., 17.7 per cent., 13.9 per cent. and 24.0 per cent. of TDF Holding's share capital, while the remaining 2.8 per cent. was held by certain other investors.
 TDF Holding owned 98.3 per cent. of the Issuer's share capital, while the remaining 1.7 per cent. was held, directly or indirectly, by current and former management and employees, as well as certain other minority shareholders.